thugpanda/AntennaListener/README.md

 *Antenna Listener* is a library for Arduino and Teensy-like systems.
 It is able to detect spikes in antenna signals which are send to one of the ADCs of the MCU.
 It is published under *GNU General Public License 3.0*.

+## Download
+Download this folder as a .zip and extract it.
+Remove the *-master* from the name and move the folder to your Arduino IDE Library folder.
+Restart the IDE.

 ## Library
 #### Constructor
 ```